untillpro/scm4j/scm4j-vcs-api/README.md

 # Overview

-Pk-vcs-api is set of base classes and interfaces to build VCS support (Git, SVN, etc) libraries.
+Pk-vcs-api is a single interface for few basic VCS-related operations for different VCSes (Git, SVN etc).
+It is useful to add code control support for IT project management systems.
 Pk-vcs-api consists of:
 - IVCS interface which exposes various vcs-related methods
 - Working Copy utility classes which are required if some vcs-related operations needs to be executed on a local file system (such as merge)